 The Fursona Wolf is not itself inherently feminine or female, but it is closely tied to feminine expression.
 This can be seen in contemporary art among youths within deviantArt OC and "sparkledog" culture- the Fursona Wolf was and is especially popular among preteen girls.
 Its place within youth culture is directly in contrast to the masculine symbolism of the Big Bad Wolf, and the framing is much different from even preceding female wolves and werewolves within fiction.

-However, the freedom and wild life of the Fursona Wolf is celebrated and valorized by its followers.
+However, the violent and wild life of the Fursona Wolf is celebrated and valorized by its followers.
 Its rage and sorrow are not what make it monstrous, but rather what gain it sympathy from its audience.
 I intend to outline one of the more popular wolf-based amateur series, the tropes these narratives play into, as well as the unique ways they speak to this experience through their emotionally complex and often subversive female characters.

 The Blackblood Alliance, a popular comic on deviantArt from 2007 by the artist KayFedewa, is the most prominent clear cut example of this.
 The protagonist, Swiftkill, gains her power from her uncontrollable rage, and is exiled from her pack as a result due to an event where she accidentally murders a few pups she was attempting to protect, in a situation that is, within the text, explicitly not her fault.